onflow/flow/flips/20211007-transaction-fees.md

 The surge factor serves only one purpose, which is to give all transactions on the network a surcharge or potentially a discount when the network load is high or low respectively.
 It should be defined on a smart contract and adjustable via the service account admin resource and should be accessible for anyone to read.

-The surge factor could be adjusted manually from the start, by manually moniyoring the network and sending a transaction to update the surge factor.
+The surge factor could be adjusted manually from the start, by manually monitoring the network and sending a transaction to update the surge factor.
 This would mean responding to network load would be very slow.

-A fist automated solution to adjusting the surge factor would be a service that would monitor the network load and send a transaction to update the surge factor when there was a change in the network load.
+A first automated solution to adjusting the surge factor would be a service that would monitor the network load and send a transaction to update the surge factor when there was a change in the network load.

-When automation will be in place for adjusting the surge factor, the surge factor could be adjusted frequently (in the span it takes to run a few blocks and detect a surge), but it should not change to drastically otherwise users cannot respond to the change.
+When automation will be in place for adjusting the surge factor, the surge factor could be adjusted frequently (in the span it takes to run a few blocks and detect a surge), but it should not change too drastically otherwise users cannot respond to the change.
 ### Effort cost

 In general there would be two different effort cost functions, one for inclusion fees <img src="https://render.githubusercontent.com/render/math?math=F_I%20%3D%20p_I(I)"> and one for execution fees <img src="https://render.githubusercontent.com/render/math?math=F_E%20%3D%20p_E(E)">.
 This would allow for fine tuning what kind of transactions are the most cost optimal transactions.
 For example if the execution effort cost function is just a linear function, it makes sense to pack as much execution effort into one transaction as possible, but if the execution effort cost becomes quadratic at a certain effort threshold, it would make sense for users to break transactions into smaller transactions (if possible) that use effort up to that threshold.